January 2020; Reviewed January 2025

 Can the University of Illinois prevent federal immigration enforcement officers from coming on campus or entering campus buildings and other university property?

 It depends.
 As a public, land-grant institution, a large portion of the University of Illinois at Urbana-Champaign campus is open to the general public.
-Federal immigration enforcement officers may enter these areas open to the general public without a warrant.
+Federal immigration enforcement agents may enter these areas open to the general public without a warrant.

 However, public access is limited in certain areas of the University of Illinois campus and property.
 Included in this category of limited access spaces are campus buildings in which access is restricted by university-issued ID card (i-card), locked doors or monitored entryways, including university residence halls.
 Limited access spaces also include some buildings and spaces that may be unlocked during normal operations, including administrative or faculty offices, classrooms, and research laboratories.